Browser-based screen tools

 Repair tools

-Use repair tools only when the screen result fits a software-recoverable pattern.
+Use repair tools only when retesting shows a software-recoverable pattern.

 View all repairs